Contagious McKean-Vlasov systems with heterogeneous impact and exposure: The idiosyncratic system up to explosion

 In this section we give a succinct proof of Theorem \ref{thm:idio_reg}, based on the arguments from \cite{HLS18}.
 Let us start by introducing the notation $\Vert f \Vert_{t}:=\Vert f \Vert_{{L{}}^{\infty}(0,t)}$ and recalling the notation $S(\mathbf{v})$ for the support of the second marginal of $\varpi$.
 With this notation, we can then consider the space of continuous maps $v\mapsto\ell_{v}(\cdot)$ from $S(\mathbf{v})$ to $L^{\infty}(0,t)$, denoted by

 with respect to the following supremum norm

 Since the domain $S(\mathbf{v})$ is a compact subset of $\mathbb{R}^k$, by Assumption \ref{assump:paramters_emperical}, and noting that the codomain $L^{\infty}(0,t)$ is a Banach space, this norm makes $C_t^\star$ a Banach space.
 In the next subsection, we will show that one can find a nice solution to the McKean--Vlasov system \eqref{CMV} with $\rho=0$, for which the contagion processes are continuously differentiable in time up until an explosion time.
-This is achieved through a fixed point argument for a mapping $\Gamma:C_t^\star\rightarrow C_t^\star$ (defined in \eqref{eq:Gamma_fp_map} below) for a small enough time $t>0$.
+This is achieved by All a fixed point argument for a mapping $\Gamma:C_t^\star\rightarrow C_t^\star$ (defined in \eqref{eq:Gamma_fp_map} below) for a small enough time $t>0$.
+Throughout, we assume Assumptions 1.1, 1.2, and 1.3 are satisfied.